-- Need: To provide pregnancy support services to Native American women who struggle with substance use.
+- Need: Pregnancy support services for Native American women struggling with substance use.

-- Intervention: An integrated behavioral health network was implemented in Lake County, California.
+- Intervention: An integrated behavioral health network implemented in Lake County, California.

-- Results: As a result of this project, fewer Native American babies were exposed to alcohol, tobacco, and other drugs.
+- Results: Fewer Native American babies exposed to alcohol, tobacco, and other drugs.

 Promising (About evidence-level criteria)

-The 4P's Plus Pregnancy Support project was organized by the Lake County Tribal Health Consortium, along with 10 local private and nonprofit agencies who serve pregnant and parenting Native American women.
-In northern California, a countywide screening revealed that 63% of women used tobacco, alcohol, drugs, or prescription medications a month prior to knowing they were pregnant.
-Substance use by Native American pregnant women and their partners, lack of access to transportation, limited trust for non-Native prenatal providers, and little knowledge about the importance of prenatal care, all drove the need for this project.
+In northern California, a county-wide screening revealed that 63% of women used tobacco, alcohol, drugs, or prescription medications a month prior to knowing they were pregnant.
+The 4P's Plus Pregnancy Support project was organized by the Lake County Tribal Health Consortium, along with 10 local private and nonprofit agencies who serve pregnant Native American women in order to curb personal substance use and use by their partners.
+For this population, barriers such as transportation access, limited trust for non-Native prenatal providers, and insufficient knowledge about prenatal care importance all drove the need for this project.

-The 4P's Plus Pregnancy Support project provides pregnancy support services to women specifically at risk for substance abuse.
-The program utilizes the evidence-based 4P's Plus screen, which has been proven to reliably and effectively screen pregnant women for risk of substance use, including those who are missed by other perinatal screening methodologies.
+The 4P's Plus Pregnancy Support project provided services to women specifically at risk for substance abuse.
+The program utilized the evidence-based 4P's Plus screen to evaluate substance use risks, often identifying clients missed by other perinatal screening methodologies.

-The 4P's Plus Pregnancy Support Project offers additional mental health counseling, increased social and educational interactions, and integrated behavioral health support for participants.
-This is done to provide appropriate services and referrals to pregnant women for reduced substance use and to increase access to early and adequate prenatal care.
+The 4P's Plus Pregnancy Support Project offered additional services such as mental health counseling, increased social and educational interactions, and integrated behavioral health support for participants.

 This program received support from a 2012-2015 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant.